Pakistani popular music: Rock music and Zia years (1980–1989)

-The heyday of Pakistan pop music: 1990–1999
+The heyday of Pakistan pop music (1990–onwards): emergence of bands and popular singers

 In the 1990s, the Strings gained a lot of publicity for their rock/pop music genre.

 With the success of Vital Signs and other bands, pop/rock music significantly helped to list pop music as well.
 The primetime reception on NTM in Lahore, Karachi and Islamabad as NTM broadcast a show titled Music Channel Charts.
 The rock music continued to be appreciated by the public and an hour-length show that showcased music videos for various artists in a countdown format.
 When people started getting acquainted with the show's format, amateur bands and singers taped their own videos and sent them to be aired.
 With competition rising and only a few minutes dedicated to a single video, pop and rock musicians from all over the country were being recognised for their work.

 The show made upcoming artists such as rapper Fakhre Alam, Danish Rahi, Fringe Benefit (the debut album Tanhai was recorded and mixed by Tahir Gul Hasan at his recording studios in Karachi), Strings, Junoon, Aamir Saleem, Aamir Zaki, and Haroon Rashid and Faakhir Mehmood from Awaz household names.
 The show became the trailblazer and many followed its footstep.
 Video Countdown (which later became Video Count Down Zabardast Zabar Duss/10) started on PTV and Video Junction (VJ) was one of its kind on NTM which started after the closure of MCC.
 As PTV became international in 1992 with the launch of PTV2, it opened the international arena for Pakistani Pop artists.
 More and More International TV channels (especially from across the borders) became visible in Pakistan through satellite.
 Pakistani artists started making their ways to MTV India and Channel V in the late 1990s. and overshadow every effort the Pakistani counterpart would make to highlight the talents within.

 The beginning of FM radio in the mid-90s made Pakistani pop more available.
 People started enjoying the shades of Paki Pop n rock in their cars.